bosth/plpygis/doc/source/subclasses.rst

 .. note::

     Getting :meth:`type <plpygis.geometry.Geometry.type>`, :meth:`srid <plpygis.geometry.Geometry.srid>`, :meth:`dimz <plpygis.geometry.Geometry.dimz>` and :meth:`dimm <plpygis.geometry.Geometry.dimm>` are considered "safe" operations.
 However writing a new SRID or changing the dimensionality will also result in the cached WKB being lost.
-The geometries type may never be changed.
+A geometry's type may never be changed.

 As a summary, getting the following properties will not affect performance: